 In addition to Premedical Studies, IIT offers three dualdegree programs.
 Students earn a Bachelor's degree from IIT and a medical degree from the medical or optometry school.
 These innovative programs are designed to meet the urgent and intensifying need for technologically proficient physicians and researchers.
-More information can be obtained from the Office of Undergraduate Admission at 312.567.3025.
+More information can be obtained from the Office of Undergraduate Admission at 312.567.3025 or admission@iit.edu.